HipByte/RubyMotion/README.md

 You need to have Xcode 5.1 installed as `/Applications/Xcode.app`.

+You also need to have Xcode 5 installed as `/Applications/Xcode5.app`.
+Xcode 5 is only required to build kernel.c.

 You also need to have Xcode 4 installed as `/Applications/Xcode4.app`.
 Xcode 4 is only required to build the REPL module.

 You also need to have installed the latest version of the command-line tools. `/usr/bin/clang -v` should report the following: